Skip to content

 }

-The scheduled worker scans send_reply actions and currently supports Telegram delivery:
+The scheduled worker scans send_reply actions and supports Telegram plus the webhook adapter for Discord, Slack, Teams, and generic webhook channels:

-completedand the outbound message stores the Telegrammessage_id. - On provider failure, the charge is refunded and the action becomes
+7. On provider failure, the charge is refunded and the action becomes failed.

 If a channel, connected account, balance, or provider adapter is missing, the action is marked failed with an audit error.